jfallmann/diffTF_Fork/docs/_build/html/_sources/chapter2.rst.txt

   String.
 Default “”.
 Path to the file with RNA-Seq counts.

 Details
   If no RNA-Seq data is included, set to the empty string “”.
-Otherwise, if the :ref:`parameter_RNASeqIntegration` is set to true,  specify the path to a tab-separated file with normalized RNA-Seq counts.
+Otherwise, if ``RNASeqIntegration`` (:ref:`parameter_RNASeqIntegration`) is set to true,  specify the path to a tab-separated file with normalized RNA-Seq counts.
 It does not matter whether the values have been variance-stabilized or not, as long as values across samples are comparable.
 Also, consider filtering lowly expressed genes.
 For guidance, you may want to read `Question 4 here <https://labs.genetics.ucla.edu/horvath/CoexpressionNetwork/Rpackages/WGCNA/faq.html>`_.

-  The first line must be used for labeling the samples, with column names being identical to the sample names as specific in the sample summary table (:ref:`parameter_summaryFile`).
+  The first line must be used for labeling the samples, with column names being identical to the sample names as specific in the sample summary table (``summaryFile``, :ref:`parameter_summaryFile`).
 If you have RNA-Seq data for only a subset of the input samples, this is no problem - the classification will then naturally only be based on the subset.
 The first column must be named ENSEMBL and it must contain ENSEMBL IDs (e.g., *ENSG00000028277*) without dots.
-The IDs are then matched to the IDs from the file as specified in the :ref:`parameter_HOCOMOCO_mapping`.
+The IDs are then matched to the IDs from the file as specified in ``HOCOMOCO_mapping`` (:ref:`parameter_HOCOMOCO_mapping`).

 .. _parameter_HOCOMOCO_mapping: